Get To Know the Redis Database: Iterating Over Keys

 Under the Hood

-• Most Redis data structures are internally represented as dictionaries (at least partially in the case of sorted sets).
-They are implemented as power-of-two sized hash tables with chaining for collisions.
-The challenge in writing a cursor based iterative algorithm here is to be able to deal with growing and shrinking of the hash without sacrificing the Redis principles of simplicity (of the API) and speed.
+• Most Redis data structures are internally represented as dictionaries.
+They are implemented as power-of-two-sized hash tables with chaining for collisions.
+The challenge in writing a cursor-based iterative algorithm here is to be able to deal with the growing and shrinking of the hash without sacrificing the Redis principles of simplicity (of the API) and speed.

 • SCAN basically scans a bunch of hash buckets every iteration and returns the elements matching the pattern in those.
-Since it looks at only a fixed list of buckets some time iterations might return no values at all.
+Since it looks at only a fixed list of buckets, sometimes iterations might return no values at all.

 Summary

-At a high level, two choices are available to iterate over the Redis key space are:
+At a high level, two Redis commands are available to iterate over keys:

-• Use KEYS when performance is not a concern or when the key space is reasonably sized.
+• Use KEYS when performance is not a concern or when the key space is reasonably sized to get all the keys.

 • At all other times, use SCAN.